 Expert consensus on managing GLP-1 GI side effects

-40–70% of GLP-1 users experience GI side effects.
-Recommends hydration monitoring, flexible dose escalation, and generous fluid intake during episodes.
+40-70% of GLP-1 users experience GI side effects.
+Recommends attention to hydration, flexible dose escalation, and generous fluid intake during episodes.

 Gorgojo-Martinez et al. • J Clin Med 2022 • PubMed 36614945